Legofarmen/tunics-gms/README.md

 Now, Tunics! will become it's own game, with it's own original features, and switching to GameMaker Studio 2 as the main engine.

-You can check the original project here: https://www.solarus-games.org/en/games/tunics
+You can check the original project here: https://tunics.legofarmen.se and https://github.com/Legofarmen/tunics.